arranbartish/text-adventures/docs/story.md

 - use the enchanted sword as the key

 ## Get the elf to repair the wand
-- give the elf the borken wand part
+- give the elf the broken wand part
 - ask the elf to repair the wand

 ## get the elf to enchant the sword